Docs

 Runtime signals

-- Container and replica health, restarts, and last error.
+• Container and replica health, restarts, and last error.

-- HTTP-level metrics (request counts, status classes, latency) for ingress-facing containers.
+• HTTP-level metrics for ingress-facing containers.

-- Queue depth and consumer lag for managed queues.
+• Queue depth and consumer lag for managed queues.

-These travel through the same telemetry pipeline as your application data and arrive tagged with the same deployment context.
+These travel through the same telemetry pipeline as application data and arrive tagged with the same deployment context.

 Operational, not customer data

-If you do need to inspect customer-side data on demand, the right tool is a remote command — it runs inside the customer environment, returns only what you ask for, and leaves an audit trail.
+Observability data is deliberately scoped to runtime, infrastructure, and product health rather than the customer's application data.
+If you need to inspect customer-side data on demand, use a remote command, which runs inside the customer environment and leaves an audit trail.